Archive for May, 2006

 Voor een genuanceerd beeld met geluid kijkt u aanstaande zondag naar boeken&cetera.

-Filed under Arts & culture, Morocco
+Categories: Arts & culture, Morocco.

 Voor de oplettende Closer-lezer, niks nieuws, maar het schijnt dat MaRock in Marokko vooral nogal wat ophef heeft gezorgd en dat deze commotie nu ook in Nederland is doorgedrongen.